Mission: Impossible - Rogue Nation Movie Review (Free Review)

 Rebecca Ferguson gave a top-notch performance as Ilsa Faust, she filled the role of a badass woman and her fight scenes were up to par with Tom Cruise’s.
 I did miss Paula Patton’s character though and it annoyed me that it was never explained where she was or what had happened to her.

-This is a beautiful looking film, with some solid cinematography as each scene was given a sense of importance.
-The use of practical effects, minimising the use of CGI, and the stunt work done by Cruise, especially that insane airplane stunt, made this spy flick more realistic.
+This is a beautiful-looking film, with some solid cinematography as each scene was given a sense of importance.
+The use of practical effects, minimising the use of CGI, and the stunt work done by Cruise, especially that insane aeroplane stunt, made this spy flick more realistic.
 One of the best chase scenes ever shot was in this movie, when Hunt goes after Ilsa, riding a bike on the roads of Morocco.

 Verdict: Mission: Impossible -Rogue Nation has it all.
-Thrilling suspense, addictive action scenes, gnawing twists and the most insane stunt made for a western action film.
+Thrilling suspense, addictive action scenes, gnawing twists and the most insane stunt made for a Western action film.
 The cinematography was perfect, the script was brilliant and it was everything I wanted from a Mission: Impossible movie, knocking off the first one from the top of my list.
-I give this movie a 9 out of 10.
-What is you favourite Mission: Impossible film?
-Did you watch this film yet, and if you did what is your opinion of it?
-Leave a comment below.
+I give this movie a 9.0 out of 10.
+Which one is your favourite Mission: Impossible film?
+Did you watch this film yet, & if you did what is your opinion of it?
+Leave a comment below & thank you for reading!